 Simplicity is the ultimate sophistication

-Brides have a lot on their plate when it comes to planning their wedding.
-So the more things you throw at them, the more stressed out they get.
-But if you make their life easier, the happier they will be.
+Brides have a lot on their plates when planning their weddings.
+The more things you throw at them, the more stressed out they get.
+But if you make their lives easier, it’ll make them happier.

 - Making her dresses with elastic so they fit all sizes and yet still look good.

-- Shipping the dresses to bride so they don’t have to send their bridesmaids to the store.
+- Shipping the dresses to the bride so she doesn’t have to send her bridesmaids to the store.

 - Offering packing and labels so that bridesmaids can easily return the dresses after they are done using them.

-If you can make life easier for your customers they are more likely to come back and keep on spending money with you.
-Just look at Nordstrom, they don’t just make your shopping experience easy, but they also offer great service.
+If you can make life easier for your customers, they are more likely to come back and keep spending money with you.
+Just look at Nordstrom.
+They don’t just make your shopping experience easy, but they also offer great service.

 You didn’t expect to learn anything new about business from a bridesmaid, right?
-I know I didn’t, but it shows that you learn something new from anyone at anytime.
+I know I didn’t, but it shows that you can learn something new from anyone at any time.